mailjet/mailjet-gem/README.md

 => "jk324jlO3N32203@lists.mailjet.com"
 ```

-*All parameters and attributes on https://eu.mailjet.com/docs/api/lists/email*
+*All parameters and attributes at https://eu.mailjet.com/docs/api/lists/email*

 #### Remove contacts from a list